 Tip #5: Safety Considerations

 If you have the presence of sensory deficit in your feet and lower legs, or other conditions of concern mentioned above, be sure to practice safe use guidelines.
-Also, be sure your medical provider is aware of your desire to use a foot massager and approves of your choice in type, to avoid possible medical complications.
+Also, be sure your medical provider is aware you are using a foot massager and approves of your choice in type, to avoid possible medical complications.

-I hope this guide was helpful for finding the best foot massager to fit your needs.
+I hope this guide was helpful for finding a good foot massager to fit your needs.
 If you want to comment or recommend a massager I didn’t include, please use my contact form to get in touch.